Bambo-Rambo/RNG-Guides/NormalWild-FS-RNG.md

 Finally, hold **B** and tap Select **5 times**.

-This will slowly close the X menu, while you advance to your target frame, everything is ready!
+This will slowly close the X menu, while advancing to your target frame, everything is ready!

-Hold down any arrow on the D-pad (except the one your character is looking at) and hold **A** to rotate yourself and trigger the encounter.
+Hold down any arrow on the D-pad (except the one your character is looking at) and hold **A** to make a rotation and trigger the encounter.

 ![](https://raw.githubusercontent.com/Bambo-Rambo/RNG-Guides/main/Images/Wild/Wild8.gif)